Sexual capital: Criticism

 As sexual capital and related theories by Catherine Hakim have gained public exposure, there has been criticism from several researchers.
-The arguments have focused largely on how Hakim's theory disproportionately impact women, even though she considers it a universal theory.
+The arguments have focused largely on how Hakim's theory disproportionately impacts women, even though she considers it a universal theory.
 Female sexuality varies to a greater extent across culture and socioeconomic status than male sexuality.
 Women from racial, socioeconomic, sexual, or gender minority groups may face additional pressures in what is considered attractive depending on their environment.
 Additionally, Hakim's theory of sexual capital, including the idea that an individual can change their level of capital, is limited through these considerations.

 While Hakim argues that sexual capital can be exchanged and modified by an individual, this is only possible for the average person in certain sociopolitical contexts.
 An individual is bounded by their society's views on sex, sexuality and social norms.
 In some cases, like in a neoliberal secular society, individuals have a wider freedom of choice in how they present their sexuality and eroticism.
 Bay-Cheng argues that in neoliberal societies, an individual's motivation for their behavior, along with the behavior itself, is used to evaluate their sexual capital.